 The Public Employees Retirement Association-Historic Financial Information.
-PERA had 49,288 members as of June 30, 2014.
-As of June 30, 2014, the total market value of PERA Fund was \$14.5 billion.
-The Fiscal Year 2014 PERA total fund investment return was 17.03 percent.
+PERA had 49,173 active members as of June 30, 2015.
+As of June 30, 2015, the total market value of PERA Fund was \$14.495 billion.
+The Fiscal Year 2015 PERA total fund investment return was 1.87 percent.
+As of December 31, 2015, the total market value of the PERA fund was \$13.854 billion.

-Cavanaugh Macdonald Consulting, LLC completed an actuarial valuation of the PERA Fund, Judicial Retirement Fund, Magistrate Fund, Legislative Division and Volunteer Firefighter Fund as of June 30, 2014.
-In May 2014, PERA actuaries conducted an experience study, testing actuarial assumptions currently used in its valuations.
+The PERA Board performs annual actuarial valuations of the retirement Funds it administers.
+Cavanaugh Macdonald Consulting, LLC completed an actuarial valuation of the PERA Fund, Judicial Retirement Fund, Magistrate Fund, Legislative Division and Volunteer Firefighter Fund as of June 30, 2015

+In May 2015, PERA actuaries conducted an experience study, testing actuarial assumptions currently used in its valuations.
 The PERA Board accepted the actuary's revised assumptions that the assets, benefit values, reserves and computed contribution rates reflect utilization of an inflation rate of 3.0 percent per annum and real rate of return rate of 4.75 percent, reflecting an investment rate of return of 7.75 percent.
 The Board also adopted reduced wage inflation and payroll growth assumptions of 3.5 percent, each compounded annually, as well as revised retirement and mortality assumptions.